JuliaByl/ms1-niclas-metal-workers/README.md

 #### As an owner of the website, I want to...

 1. Make it **clear** to the users what my website is about
-2. Mirror my company's **proffesionalism** through smart color picks and a sleek but inviting design
+2. Mirror my company's **professionalism** through smart color picks and a sleek but inviting design
 3. Show off my **versatility** through many images as well as informational text showing the different kinds of services I offer
 4. Make sure customers know they can **contact the company with any ideas**, even if it's not mentioned as a service on the page, through multiple call to action buttons and a contact form
 5. Target a wide audience, **through smart UX**